amirunpri2018/deploy-chip-classifier/README.md

 The deploy-chip-classifier task assumes that the model was trained using a Tensorflow backend.
 If you wish to deploy a model trained with a Theano backend, simply use the task name ```deploy-chip-classifier-theano``` with otherwise the same configuration.

+### Data preprocessing

+This task preprocesses the data before deploying.
+It reformats all chips from RGB to BGR, and subtracts the mean intensity (as specified by the normalization_vector input) from each band.
+The model should be trained using the same preprocessing technique.
+Note that many publicly available models (including resnet50 and VGG Net) are trained this way.

 ### Tar format

 The chips input directory should contain one tar file of all the chips.
 To create this from within a directory of chips simply use the following command:  ```tar -cvf chips.tar .```